Manifest.mf specification

 true

-, command launcher will still pass through the original arguments to the callee command as well, in addition, to the original arguments, parsed flags and arguments are passed to the callee as environment variables.
+, command launcher will still pass through the original arguments to the callee command as well; in addition to the original arguments, parsed flags and arguments are passed to the callee as environment variables.

 Another behavior change is that once checkFlags